goodtube4u/goodtube/README.md

 **2. Change browser settings (you can skip this if you're using Firefox)**<br>
 Click the extensions icon up the top of your browser (the little puzzle piece icon), then click `Manage extensions`.<br><br>
 At the very top of the page, there's an option called `Developer mode`.
 You need to turn this on.<br><br>
 Now scroll down and click `Details` next to the Tampermonkey extension.
-Scroll down until you find the `Allow user scripts` option.
+Then scroll down until you find the `Allow user scripts` option.
 You need to turn this on.
 <br><br>
 **3. Install GoodTube**<br>
 Visit this link and press `Install` on the page that opens up:<br>